 The core functions of Turku PET Centre are based on the agreement between University of Turku, Åbo Akademi University and Turku University Hospital.
 All facilities are located in the University campus and clinics.
 The Centre consists of Accelerator Laboratory, Radiopharmaceutical chemistry laboratory, Preclinical imaging laboratory and PET imaging laboratory.

-Currently, the centre employs more than 110 staff members and investigators from various research fields.
-The facilities utilize 3 cyclotrons, 19 hot cells for GMP level tracer production, 6 PET or PET/CT scanners, 1,5 T MRI, PET/MRI (3.0T) and digital ultrasound systems.
-Two of the scanners are dedicated animal systems.
+Currently, the centre employs nearly 200 staff members and investigators from various research fields.
+The facilities utilize 4 cyclotrons, 19 hot cells for GMP and non-GMP tracer production, 2 PET/CT scanners, 1 brain PET scanner (HRRT), 1.5 T MRI, PET/MRI (3.0T), 1 animal PET/CT scanner and digital ultrasound systems.
+New human PET/CT system is under purchase process.

 Please, feel free to contact our personnel and investigators!
 We are happy to help you in your research.